 The form below is an example of the affidavit form to be used in the state of Victoria.

-Some courts and tribunals have different rules about the format of an affidavit.
+Most courts and tribunals have different rules about the format of an affidavit.
 Please check with the relevant court, tribunal or your lawyer before using this form.

 Find an authorised affidavit taker